 The term is self-explanatory: Motion graphics are animated graphics.
 You can think of them as an elevated version of the old PowerPoint object animations and transitions, but applicable to all your digital marketing content — a wonderful way to breathe life into material and stand out among other online ads.

 Do you want a poster with dancing text?
 Or a social media explainer with a rotating pie chart?
 Maybe you need an animated walk-through of a new app.
 Those are motion graphics.
 Motion graphic designers further specialize with a variety of media — 2D vectors, 3D models, calligraphy, character animation, and more.

 The world’s most popular social media platforms are continually intensifying their focus on video content rather than still images.
 Marketers and audiences have really welcomed the fresh addition of motion graphics to designs that were once static.

 Because of this, the field of motion graphics has grown into an industry in its own right.
-That’s why Design Pickle is adding Motion Graphics to our roster of services.
-Sign up to get notified when Motion Graphics goes live!
+That’s why Design Pickle is adding Motion Graphic design to our roster of services.

 Examples of Motion Graphics